Get a free, no obligation personal loan quote with rates as low as 9.99%

 Ways To Avoid Missing Payments

-• Change Billing Due Date – Call your credit card provider and ask if you can change your due date to match up with your paycheque or to a time that works better for you.
+• Change Billing Due Dates – Call your credit card provider and ask if you can change your due date to match up with your paycheques or to a time that works better for you.

-• Consolidate Debt – If you have too many payments to remember or you can’t afford them all.
-Consider consolidating your debt, with either a loan or a program
+• Consolidate Debt – If you have too many payments to keep track of or your debts have high interest rates, consider consolidating your debt.
+You can do this either with a debt consolidation loan or debt consolidation program.

-• Ask For A Limit Increase – Increasing your limit but keeping your spending the same, should help lower your utilization ratio.
+• Ask For A Credit Limit Increase – Increasing your limit but keeping your spending the same can help lower your utilization ratio.

-• Pay Off Your Card(s) Twice A Month – An even easier way to help lower your utilization ratio is to pay off your credit card balance twice a month.
-This will help you keep your balance low throughout the month.
+• Pay Off Your Card(s) Twice A Month – By paying off your credit card balance twice a month, you’ll be better able to keep your balance low throughout the billing cycle.

-It’s recommended that you check your credit report at least once every 6 months to a year.
-However, more frequent monitoring can help you better track your credit and ensure all the information on the report is up-to-date and accurate.
+It’s recommended that you check your credit report at least once every six months to a year.
+However, more frequent monitoring can help you better track your credit and ensure all the information on the report is up-to-date and accurate, especially if your credit score is low and you’re making efforts to improve it.

-Errors in your credit report can negatively affect your credit scores.
-If you do notice any errors, report them to the respective credit bureau to have them investigated and rectified.
+Mistakes on your credit report can negatively affect your credit scores.
+If you notice any errors, report them to the respective credit bureau to have them investigated and rectified.
 Fixing even the smallest error could have a positive impact on your credit scores.

 Types Of Errors To Look For